HOSTED-POWER/docs-turbostack-app/Configuration/Mail/smtp_error_codes.md

 Many of these errors stem from email deliverability issues.
 For more information on improving your email deliverability, visit [this page](deliverability.md "this page").

+[These open-source docs](https://smtp.codes) document these same error codes, as well as some vendor-specific information.
+While we make our best effort to keep our own doc up to date, checking several sources when investigating these issues is highly recommended.

 If you have any questions or difficulties, don't hesitate to contact us!

 ## Error codes ##